GIScience/heigit-disaster-portal/docs/index.md

 ## Administration Mode

 To be able to add or edit any of the given areas, you have to have access to any given data provider.
-Contact support@smartmobility.heigit.orrg if you need to edit areas, but don't have any access token.
+Contact support@smartmobility.heigit.org if you need to edit areas, but don't have any access token.

 Once you have an access token, click on `1` and select your Data Provider and enter your access token in the following dialog: